CoreQ: Learning-Free Mismatch Correction and Successive Rounding for Quantization: Rounding Algorithms

-We provide pseudocode for SNRQ and $K$-SNRQ, together with practical implementation details that bridge the objective reformulation and search procedures used in our codebase.
-Specifically, \cref{alg:snlaq} presents the base SNRQ algorithm, while \cref{alg:snlaq-lazy-batch} introduces its lazy-batch variant \citep{frantar2022gptq}.
-Building on the same triangular proxy, \cref{alg:kSNRQ-lazy-batch} extends SNRQ to a $K$-best (beam) search that maintains multiple candidates per output row and enables a bounded-complexity improvement over greedy rounding.
+We provide pseudocode for CoreQ and \(K\)-CoreQ, together with practical implementation details that bridge the objective reformulation and search procedures used in our codebase.
+Specifically, our algorithm for computing \(\alpha_{\mathrm{corr}}\) is provided in \cref{alg:alpha-corr}. \cref{alg:coreq-lazy-batch} introduces CoreQ algorithm with lazy-batch implementation \cite{frantar2022gptq}.
+Building on the same triangular proxy, \cref{alg:kcoreq-lazy-batch} extends CoreQ to a \(K\)-best beam search that maintains multiple candidates per output row and enables a bounded-complexity improvement over greedy rounding.

-To make the connection explicit, we first provide a matrix-level interpretation that shows how the Cholesky-triangular form yields a columnwise branch-metric decomposition with an interference-cancelled target (\cref{prop:sphere_obj_decomp}), which directly motivates successive rounding and its beam-search generalization.
+To make the connection explicit, we first provide a matrix-level interpretation that shows how the Cholesky-triangular form yields a columnwise branch-metric decomposition with an interference-cancelled center (\cref{prop:sphere_obj_decomp}), which directly motivates successive rounding and its beam-search generalization.
 We then detail our beam-search implementation.